 This short video gives you a further sense of each level, in its full animated glory:

-- The exhibition is interesting and engaging, but small – expect to spend under an hour exploring.
+- The exhibition is interesting and engaging, but small – expect to spend under an hour exploring, but a great little stop off if you find yourself by the edge of Prague’s New Town.

 - The many steps here mean that the museum is not pushchair or wheelchair friendly.

-- If the weather means you are looking for more inside diversions, you are just around the corner from the Postal Museum, which depending on your interests, might be worth a peek for the pretty building itself.
-Until 21 May 2017, it is home to a small but child-friendly exhibition.
+- If the weather means you are looking for more inside diversions, you are just across the road from the Postal Museum, which depending on your interests, might be worth a peek for the pretty building itself and sometimes houses small child-friendly exhibitions.
+Another tourist attractions within easy walking distance includes the Jewish Museum in Prague, which older children and teenagers should find very moving and interesting.

 - Another indoor option is to head to Palladium Shopping Centre, a 10 min walk away.
 Here you’ll find high-street shops, cafes and a food court, as well as a small but fairly well-stocked children’s playroom.